lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 In conclusion, from the testing done, the following deterministic rule/behavior is exhibited by the using ansible_group_priority with child groups:

-* The child group having the greatest child depth and greatest priority within that depth will win.
+* The child group having the greatest child depth and greatest priority within peers having the same depth will win.

 While the rule is deterministic, it may lead results as noted above that do not intuitively make sense.
 E.g., using the rule just described, if a child group with depth 2 has ansible_group_priority of 10, it will lose to a child group with depth 3 that has ansible_group_priority set to 1.
 This result was best demonstrated with example 2.